markqvist/RNode_Firmware/README.md

 ## Latest Release

-The latest release, installable through `rnodeconf`, is version `1.60`.
+The latest release, installable through `rnodeconf`, is version `1.61`.
 This release brings the following changes:

-- Updated the on-board **RNode Bootstrap Console** with the latest versions of information, software, guides and tools for replicating the RNode desing, creating more RNodes, and setting up networks.
-- Optimised receiver sensitivity for 500 KHz bandwidth modes.
-- Added support for LilyGO LoRa32 v1.0 boards.
+- Fixed a bug that caused display initialisation to fail on some boards

-You must have at least version `2.1.2` of `rnodeconf` installed to update the RNode Firmware to version `1.60`.
-Get it by updating the `rns` package to at least version `0.5.1`.
+You must have at least version `2.1.2` of `rnodeconf` installed to update the RNode Firmware to version `1.61`.
+Get it by updating the `rns` package to at least version `0.5.2`.

 ## A Self-Replicating System